A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 \subsubsection{Bivariate Gamma}

-The bivariate Gamma distribution allows us to introduce significantly more skewed continuous distributions, and includes a unique dependence shape, which cannot be directly described by a parametric copula, nor generated by random effect.
-The selected distribution is the four-parameter bivariate Gamma of Nadarajah and Gupta\citep{Nadarajah2006}, which is described in Appendix \ref{sec:appendix biv gamma}.
+We use the four-parameter bivariate Gamma of Nadarajah and Gupta\citep{Nadarajah2006}, which is described in Appendix \ref{sec:appendix biv gamma}.
+This distribution, which we denote as BivGamma$(\mu_1, \mu_2, \sigma, \theta)$, allows us to introduce significantly more skewed continuous distributions, and includes a unique dependence shape, which cannot be directly described by a parametric copula, nor generated by random effect.
 We align with the GAMLSS parameterization of the Gamma distribution \citep{McCullaghNelder89, rigby2019distributions}: